-Also, when you are using the Cash Accounting scheme, this is important.
-Otherwise the next step will not contain accurate details (tax - VAT/GST reporting).
+This is also important when you are using the cash accounting scheme.
+Otherwise, reconciling your tax accounts will not contain accurate details (tax - VAT/GST reporting).

-If you do a full reconciliation before start, the post conversion step will be a lot easier (since you can just check all entries with one click).
+If a full bank reconciliation is completed prior to the conversion, the post-conversion step will be a lot easier (since all entries can be checked with only one click).

-If you partly do this, you need to look through a lot of entries in Quickbooks to uncheck them.
-Both processes are supported, but reconciliation before conversion can save you some time.
+If a bank reconciliation is partially completed, then there is a need look through a lot of entries in QuickBooks to uncheck them.
+Both processes are supported but reconciliation before conversion can save time.

 Reconcile tax (VAT/GST) accounts

-Reconciling your tax accounts prior to conversion makes work a lot easier in Quickbooks Online.
-This is due to Quickbooks Online using only onve (VAT/GST) control account, as opposed to control account for Sales Tax/ Purchase Tax/ VAT Liability.
+Reconciling your tax accounts prior to conversion makes work a lot easier in QuickBooks Online.
+This is due to QuickBooks Online using only one (VAT/GST) control account, as opposed to a control account for Sales Tax/Purchase Tax/VAT Liability.

 Step 4: Clean up nominal codes (Optional)

 There are several accounts you need to clean up prior to the conversion.
-This makes the post-conversion results easier to check andensures you do not get unneeded data in the new system:
+This will make the post-conversion results easier to check and will ensure that there is no unnecessary data in the new system:

-- Suspense account: The suspense account is used when there is now way to determine where the transaction belongs.
-You need to classify these transactions to the right accounts.
+- Suspense account: The suspense account is used when there is no way to determine where the transaction belongs.
+These transactions need to be classified to the right accounts after conversion.

 Step 5: Match entries (Optional)

-For the best quality conversion, we advise to match all your outstanding Payments / Sales on Accounts to their respective invoices.
+For the best quality conversion, we advise you to match all your outstanding payments/sales on accounts to their respective invoices.
 If you do not match these, they will be brought over as journal entries to close the conversion, and you will have to match them manually post-conversion.

 Also, when these entries are brought over as journal entries, your historical A/P and A/R might not be correct.
-The converted balance of A/P and A/R will always be correct, however some entries will appear in Quickbooks under the wrong column (ie. might show as 30 days overdue while they are 60 days overdue).
-The same goes for credit notes, apply these to the corresponding invoices to get a better quality conversion.
+The converted balance of A/P and A/R will always be correct, however, some entries will appear in QuickBooks under the wrong column (ie. might show as 30 days overdue when in reality they are 60 days overdue).
+The same goes for credit notes; apply these to the corresponding invoices to get a better quality conversion.

 Step 6: Continue with your system specific pre-conversion checklist (MANDATORY)